 Symptoms of mild altitude sickness can last eight to 36 hours after ascent.
 Symptoms can also worsen and become more dangerous if you continue up in elevation, which is why it's important to give yourself time to acclimate before exploring higher parts of the Rocky Mountains.

-Severe symptoms of altitude sickness, such as confusion, coughing and extreme fatigue, may require you to seek emergency medical attention.
-However, for mild symptoms, IV therapy can help you feel better while you finish acclimating to the elevation.
+Severe symptoms of altitude sickness, such as confusion, coughing, and extreme fatigue, may require you to seek emergency medical attention.
+However, in mild cases, IV therapy for altitude sickness symptoms can bring welcome relief while your body acclimates to the change in elevation.

 Request an IV for Altitude Sickness Now

 Altitude sickness is something travelers and climbers should take seriously, but it doesn't have to ruin your trip to the Rocky Mountains.
-At Rocky Mountain IV Medics, we can offer an effective and affordable IV for altitude sickness symptoms whenever and wherever you need it.
+At Rocky Mountain IV Medics, we offer an effective and affordable IV for altitude sickness symptoms whenever and wherever you need it.
 Once your symptoms have passed and you've acclimated to the high elevation, you can get back to enjoying the beautiful sights the Denver area has to offer.
-To schedule an appointment, call or text us at 720-987-2155 now, or contact us online.